-1. Solid oral doses of antibiotics.

-2. Solid oral doses that are dispensed in their original container or are usually dispensed in their original packaging to assist patients with compliance.
+- 1. Solid oral doses of antibiotics. - 2.
+Solid oral doses that are dispensed in their original container or are usually dispensed in their original packaging to assist patients with compliance.

-Deductible - The amount you must pay for health care or prescriptions before our plan begins to pay.
+Deductible - The amount you must pay for health care or prescriptions before our plan pays.

 Disenroll or Disenrollment - The process of ending your membership in our plan.
-Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).

-Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription.
-The dispensing fee covers costs such as the pharmacist's time to prepare and package the prescription.
+Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription, such as the pharmacist's time to prepare and package the prescription.